 According to Beaver Ridge's improvement plan for the 2011-2012 school year, one of their objectives is to "increase academic performances in math" for all students, but specifically African-American students.

 Records show that of Beaver Ridge's 1,261 students, nearly 60 percent are Hispanic; 28 percent, African-American; 5.3 percent, Asian; and 4 percent, white.

 Ron Butchart, the department head for the University of Georgia's College of Education and a historian of African-American education, said that while he hadn't heard about the incident at Beaver Ridge Elementary, teachers are often encouraged to combine diciplines in lessons and speculated that the Beaver Ridge teacher was making "an honest effort to integrate math and social studies."

 "But God, have some sensitivity…I'm absolutely dumbfounded," Butchart said.
 "This was a teacher who is taking seriously the effort to be interdisciplinary … but what a dreadful way to do it."

 Butchart said that third graders can handle the knowledge of slavery, but should be taught it from a perspective they can understand through literature, not math.

-This is not the first time Atlanta-area public schools have come under fire for teachers giving out controversial assignments to students.
-In September, students at another elementary school in Cobb County were required to read a letter in which a Saudi Arabian woman wrote approvingly of wearing the Islamic veil, her fiancé’s multiple wives and Sharia law.
+This is not the first time Gwinnett County public schools have come under fire for teachers giving out controversial assignments to students.
+In September, students at another elementary school were required to read a letter in which a Saudi Arabian woman wrote approvingly of wearing the Islamic veil, her fiancé's multiple wives and Sharia law.

 Roach said this was the first controversial incident at Beaver Ridge Elementary.